-The Type N Experimental Buffer Treatment Project in Hard Rock Lithologies has monitored stream temperature at 30-minute intervals at fixed stations within each Type N unit through two years pre-harvest, and four years post-harvest at all sites but one (due to delayed harvest, this site has three years post-harvest data).
-An analysis of data through summer 2011 shows statistically significant increases in daily maximum stream temperature at most locations in nearly all treatments.
+The Type N Experimental Buffer Treatment Project in Hard Rock Lithologies has monitored stream temperature at 30-minute intervals at fixed stations within each Type N site through two years pre-harvest, and five years post-harvest at all sites but one (due to delayed harvest, this site has four years post-harvest data).
+An analysis of data through summer 2011 shows statistically significant increases in daily maximum stream temperature at many locations in multiple sites.
 The effect persists into the second year post-harvest.
-This draft report is due June 2013.
-The Soft Rock Project will collect similar data, but will test only the forest practices rule buffer, no alternate prescriptions.
+This draft report is due in 2013.
+The Soft Rock Project has collected similar data since summer 2012, but will test only the forest practices rule buffer, no alternate prescriptions.